Interventionism (politics): Foreign-imposed regime change

 Studies by Alexander Downes, Lindsey O'Rourke, and Jonathan Monten indicate that foreign-imposed regime change seldom reduces the likelihood of civil war, violent removal of the newly imposed leader, and the probability of conflict between the intervening state and its adversaries, and does not increase the likelihood of democratization unless regime change comes with pro-democratic institutional changes in countries with favorable conditions for democracy.
 Downes argues:

-"The strategic impulse to forcibly oust antagonistic or non-compliant regimes overlooks two key facts.
-First, the act of overthrowing a foreign government sometimes causes its military to disintegrate, sending thousands of armed men into the countryside where they often wage an insurgency against the intervener.
-Second, externally-imposed leaders face a domestic audience in addition to an external one, and the two typically want different things.
-These divergent preferences place imposed leaders in a quandary: taking actions that please one invariably alienates the other.
-Regime change thus drives a wedge between external patrons and their domestic protégés or between protégés and their people."

-Research by Nigel Lo, Barry Hashimoto, and Dan Reiter has contrasting findings, as they find that interstate "peace following wars last longer when the war ends in foreign-imposed regime change."
+Research by Nigel Lo, Barry Hashimoto, and Dan Reiter has contrasting findings, as they find that interstate "peace following wars last longer when the war ends in foreign-imposed regime change".
 However, research by Reiter and Goran Peic finds that foreign-imposed regime change can raise the probability of civil war.